redsanket/spark/external/oozie/guide/coords.rst

         </action>
       </coordinator-app>

-   From the ``coordinatory.xml``, we can derive the following information about the Coordinator job:
+   From the ``coordinator.xml``, we can derive the following information about the Coordinator job:

    - It is assigned the name MY_APP.
    - It will run every 60 minutes.